Opt-Pei/CPC-Benchmark-Dataset---A-Benchmark-Framework-for-Global-Optimization/README.md

 The CPC Framework is currently under development.
 If you use this benchmark set, please cite it as:

-Peicong Cheng, Makoto Yamashita, “CPC Framework – A Benchmark Framework for Global Optimization”, August 2025, GitHub Repository: github.com/Opt-Pei/CPC-framework.
+Peicong Cheng, Makoto Yamashita, “CPC Benchmark Dataset – A Benchmark Dataset for Global Optimization”, August 2025, GitHub Repository: github.com/Opt-Pei/CPC-framework.

 A formal citation will be provided upon publication.